conorosully/XAI-for-CV-models/README.md

-# pot-plant-classifier
+# XAI-for-CV-models

-Image classification models for pot plant detection
+Image classification models for the [XAI for Computer Vision](https://adataodyssey.com/xai-for-cv/) course